Cardiomyopathy in dogs: Signs, causes and treatment

 What is cardiomyopathy?

 Cardiomyopathy literally means disease of the heart muscle.
-Canines suffer from two types of cardiomyopathy: dilated cardiomyopathy and hypertrophic cardiomyopathy.
-The first, dilated cardiomyopathy (DCM), is by far the most common type found in dogs.
+Dogs suffer from two types of cardiomyopathy: dilated cardiomyopathy and hypertrophic cardiomyopathy.
+Dilated cardiomyopathy (DCM) is the second most common cardiac disease in dogs and predominantly a disease of large and giant purebred dogs.

 Dilated cardiomyopathy